spiceai/samples/log-pruner/README.md

 spice run
 ```

-Once the Spice runtime has loaded, add the LogPruner example using another terminal.
+Once the Spice runtime has loaded, add the LogPruner Pod using another terminal.

 ```bash
 cd samples